HuaMick/20250526_Reejig/docs/tasks-prd-onet-data-pipeline.md

   - [ ] 5.9 Create integration test for the updated `get_occupation_skills`.
   - [ ] 5.10 Review `identify_skill_gap.py` (or alternative files for `get_skills_gap` / `get_skills_gap_by_lvl`) and ensure it properly processes the output from the relevant skill fetching/comparison functions.
   - [ ] 5.11 Create/Update integration test for `identify_skill_gap` (or the new gap functions).
   - [ ] 5.12 Implement `GET /skill-gap` endpoint in `src/api/routers/skill_gap.py`.
+This endpoint should:
-This endpoint should utilize the functions from 5.3 and/or 5.4.
+    - Utilize the functions from 5.5 and/or 5.6, preferably the more comprehensive `get_skills_gap_by_lvl` function.
+    - Transform the internal skill gap data structure to match exactly the API response format specified in the PRD's FR4.3.
   - [ ] 5.13 Create integration test for `/skill-gap` API endpoint.

 - [ ] 6.0 **Phase 6: Containerization, Final Testing, and Documentation**